skjolber/json-log-filter/frameworks/spring-boot-starter-logbook/README.md

 It then avoids parsing the data an additional time just for JSON logging, and can also use the much faster JSON filters provided within this project.

-__This is a considerable reduction in complexity / cost for request-response logging.__
+__This is a considerable reduction in complexity / cost for request-response logging to JSON.__

 Responses produced by our own services are assumed to be well-formed and without line-breaks (i.e. standard JSON).